Qhubeka is an Nguni (Zulu, Xhosa) word that means “to carry on”, “to progress”, “to move forward”.

 World Bicycle Relief

 Qhubeka is World Bicycle Relief’s programme in South Africa.
-World Bicycle Relief provides Qhubeka product development expertise, supply chain logistics, operational and program design as well as fundraising facilitation.
+World Bicycle Relief provides Qhubeka product development expertise, supply chain logistics, operational and program design.

 World Bicycle Relief is a US-based non-profit organisation dedicated to transforming individuals and communities through The Power of Bicycles.
 Since 2005, World Bicycle Relief has trained more than 800 field mechanics and provided more than 125 000 specially designed, locally assembled quality bicycles to disaster survivors, healthcare workers, students and entrepreneurs in the developing world.
 For more information, please visit www.worldbicyclerelief.org.